MoistReindeer/HDL-Lab/README.md

 # HDL-Files

-A repo to document some F4PGA related scripts
+A repo to document some F4PGA related projects

 ## F4PGA-Installation